DYNAFRONT HOLDINGS BERHAD

 3.3.12 Ensuring Compliance with Laws, Rules and Regulations

-We are strongly committed to conducting our business affairs with honesty and integrity and in compliance with applicable laws, rules and regulations.
+We are strongly committed to conducting our business affairs honestly and in compliance with applicable laws, rules and regulations.

 Using non-public information of the Group (financial, technical, operational or otherwise) to trade in securities, or providing a family member, friend or any other person with a “tip”, is illegal.
 Such non-public information should be considered inside information and should never be used for personal gain nor disclosed to any third parties.
 All financial information of the Group should only be disseminated by the Group Chief Executive Officer (“CEO”)/Chief Operating Officer (“COO”) for regulatory and investor relation purposes.

-Confidential proprietary information generated and gathered in our business is a valuable Group’s asset.
+Confidential, proprietary information generated and gathered in our business is a valuable Group asset.
 Protecting such information plays a vital role in our continued growth and ability to compete, and all proprietary information should be maintained in strict confidence, except when the disclosure is authorised by the Group’s CEO/COO or required by law.

 Proprietary information includes all non-public information that might be useful to competitors or that could be harmful to the Group, its customers or its suppliers if disclosed.
 Intellectual property, such as trade secrets, patents, trademarks and copyrights, as well as business, research and new product plans, objectives and strategies, records, databases, salary and benefits data, employee medical information, customer, employee and suppliers lists and any unpublished financial or pricing information must also be protected.
-Unauthorised use or distribution of proprietary information violates Group policy and could be illegal.
-Such use or distribution could result in negative consequences for both the Group and the individuals involved, including potential legal and disciplinary actions.
+The unauthorised use or distribution of proprietary information violates Group policy and could be illegal.
+Such use or distribution could negatively affect the Group and the individuals involved, including potential legal and disciplinary actions.
 We respect the property rights of other companies and their proprietary information and require our employees and directors to observe such rights.

-Employees and directors are prohibited from taking for themselves business opportunities that are discovered through the use of corporate property, information or position unless such activity has been approved by the Group.
-No employee or director may use corporate property, information or position for personal gain, and no employee or director may compete with the Group unless such activity has been approved by the Group.
-Competing with the Group may involve engaging in the same line of business as the Group, or any situation where the employee or director takes away from the Group opportunities for sales or purchases of products, services or interests.
+Employees and directors are prohibited from taking for themselves business opportunities that are discovered through the use of corporate property, information or position unless the Group has approved such activity.
+No employee or director may use corporate property, information or position for personal gain, and no employee or director may compete with the Group unless such activity has been approved.
+Competing with the Group may involve engaging in the same line of business as the Group or any situation where the employee or director takes away from the Group opportunities for sales or purchases of products, services or interests.
 Employees and directors owe a duty to the Group to advance its legitimate interests when the opportunity to do so arises.